- This blog post was originally published on 2/24/2016 and was updated on 3/27/2019

-With the introduction of SuperCharger, Momentum instances can leverage multi-core server architectures, moving the hardware bottleneck to disk IO.
+With the use of SuperCharger, Momentum instances can leverage multi-core server architectures, moving the hardware bottleneck to disk IO.
 Physical disks in a RAID-10 configuration can provide performance in the range of 2-4 million messages per hour, while SSDs can double that, and PCIe-based SSD systems such as FusionIO can help reach performance in excess of 10 million messages per hour.

 In addition, Momentum’s caching system improves performance and can leverage a large amount of RAM; typically we recommend 4GB of RAM per core.
-(Here’s a full list of hardware minimum specifications.)

 Performance can be increased through additional cores (with accompanying memory) and higher performance IO systems.
 Investments in larger systems can be balanced against scaling horizontally with more servers, leveraging the clustered capabilities of Momentum.